Two-stage deep learning framework for the restoration of incomplete-ring PET images: System Model and Dataset

 Table \ref{tab:detector_params} summarises the target configuration of the in‑house PET prototype, an incomplete ring system that is currently being assembled in our laboratory.
 Because several mechanical layouts are still under evaluation, we designed a custom geometry interface for the Monte‑Carlo toolkit SimSET\cite{Harrison157P}.
 The interface allows any combination of inactive rings or angular gaps to be enabled or disabled at run‑time, giving us maximal flexibility while the hardware design is finalised.
 Once the full‑ring list‑mode data have been generated, we post‑process the coincidences to emulate incomplete geometries: selected detector rings or azimuthal sectors are masked out, and any coincidence that involves at least one inactive crystal is discarded.
 This two‑stage strategy keeps the underlying activity distribution, Poisson statistics and scatter model identical between the reference and degraded datasets, isolating the effect of missing angular information.
 Importantly, detector-specific sensitivity variations were incorporated by applying crystal-wise efficiency factors (Gaussian spread $\approx 10\%$ around the nominal sensitivity), ensuring that the coincidence statistics also reflect non-uniform detector response.
 The attenuation effect of seven tissue types (i.e, brain, bone, muscle, fat and blood) was considered in the simulations and then corrected during the image reconstruction.

-We used a dataset of 206 brain PET volumes from 206 individual healthy human subjects, each with dimensions of $128^3$ voxels from the Department of Radiology of West China Fourth Hospital as phantom images for our simulation.
-The study was approved by the Medical Ethics Committee of West China Fourth Hospital, Sichuan University (Ethical approval number: HXSY-EC-2,023,043).
+We used a dataset of 613 brain PET simulated volumes whose activity distributions were obtained from the Alzheimer's Disease Neuroimaging Initiative (ADNI) database~\cite{weiner2017adni}, comprising 196 healthy controls, 217 Alzheimer's disease (AD) subjects, and 200 Mild Cognitive Impairment (MCI) subjects.
+Each volume is resized to $80\times128\times128$ (axial $\times$ coronal $\times$ sagittal) with voxel size of $2.78\times2.78\times2.78$\,mm$^3$.

+.
 The study was retrospective.
 The use of patient information will not adversely affect them, so we waived informed consent, but data confidentiality was ensured.
 All methods strictly adhered to relevant guidelines and regulations.
 Each image simulates 2 billion events including both true and scatter events, the detectors detect 560 million events on average and record them in the listmode data.
-All subjects had normal brain anatomy without any pathological conditions, ensuring consistent baseline characteristics across the dataset.
-The dataset exhibits natural anatomical variation typical of healthy adult brains, including differences in brain size, cortical folding patterns, and regional tissue distributions.
-Each phantom was down-sampled to a matrix of $128 \times 128 \times 128$ with voxel size of $2.78 \times 2.78 \times 2.78$mm$^3$.
-This healthy brain dataset provides a robust foundation for evaluating our reconstruction framework's performance on normal anatomical structures before extending to pathological cases in future studies.

 The complete ring configuration (Figure~\ref{fig:pet_structures2}) provides our reference reconstruction $\mathbf{Y}_A$, representing the best-case scenario with full angular sampling.
 For incomplete ring experiments, we selectively remove detectors—either entire rings or angular segments—and generate a degraded reconstruction $\mathbf{Y}_B$ from the resulting partial data.
 The striking quality difference between $\mathbf{Y}_A$ and $\mathbf{Y}_B$ shows the reconstruction challenge we aim to solve.